 The Mangar Camel Inflatable Lifting Chair

 If you are caring for a loved one who falls regularly, the Mangar Camel lifting chair provides a safe, stable and dignified lift while protecting you from injury.
 It is used by Caregivers in the USA, Canada, UK and across the world to lift fallen people from the floor into a seated position.
+It is also great for lifting a fallen person with one handler or none at all.
 Powered by a portable Airflo compressor, the emergency lifting cushion is positioned underneath the fallen person before being inflated.
 The Mangar Camel includes a supportive backrest, which when inflated raises the person to an upright position.
 Read More…

 Mangar ELK Emergency Lifting Cushion

 The Mangar ELK emergency lifting cushion is an inflatable lifting device designed to help Caregivers lift someone from the floor after a fall.
 Lightweight and portable, the ELK inflatable emergency lifting cushion can lift up to 1,000 lbs and is particularly good for lift assists in confined spaces such as bathrooms and hallways.
+It is a great device to lift fallen person.
 The Airflo Compressor is battery powered meaning it can be used anywhere, inside or out, and does not need to be near a mains point for power, making it perfect for a home environment or on days out.
 Read More…

 Mangar Raiser Lifting Cushion

-Designed to help raise a person from a seated position, the Mangar Raiser Lifting Cushion is the ideal lifting aid for those living at home who may struggle to move from their chair to standing.
+Designed to help raise a person from a seated position, the Mangar Raiser Lifting Cushion (not Raizer or Raizer II) is the ideal lifting aid for those living at home who may struggle to move from their chair to standing.
 Considered a great alternative to a riser recliner chair, the Raiser is designed to easily fit the shape of any standard household armchair.

 At the touch of a button the two inflatable compartments rise individually, slowly lifting you to a position that will allow them to stand in a dignified manner.
 The process takes just a couple of minutes, meaning users can be on their feet quickly and safely.
 Read More…